 Serious companies will be certified not only by the province and municipality to operate their business but will also certify with industry regulators and organizations to keep the best practices possible.

 Each industry has a certifying organism that is recognized as the industry’s best standard.

-In the case of Furnace and Duct Cleaning it is NADCA – National Air Duct Cleaning Association.
-For Carpet and Upholstery cleaning it is the IICRC – Institute of Inspection, Cleaning, and Restoration Certification.
+In the case of Furnace and Ductwork, it is NADCA – National Air Duct Cleaning Association.
+For Carpet and Upholstery, it is the IICRC – Institute of Inspection, Cleaning, and Restoration Certification.

 Alberta Home Services is a member of both.

 5. Service Awards